Security by Education on Prevention & Protection Against Violence, Terrorism & Genocide in the Name of Religion - Developing a Holistic Framework

 Dr. Liviu Olteanu, Secretary General of the AIDLR, Doctor of Law on United Nations Diplomacy in Action for Protecting Human Rights and Religious Liberty

-The panels that will take place during the two days will revolve around issues such as: religion as a source of conflict prevention; Terrorism in the name of religion; Abuse of States over religion and religious minorities; Or the role of education in protecting against violence.
+The conference was composed of 6 panels during the two days that focused on topics such as: religion as a source of conflict prevention; terrorism in the name of religion; state abuse of religion and religious minorities; or the role of education in protecting against violence.

-"The topics that are going to be discussed are of enormous importance and it is important that they are brought from the international organizations to the academy where we can begin to assess those concepts that we will then teach the students", stressed Rossel from the Faculty Of Law of the UCM.
+"The issues that have been discussed are of enormous importance and it is important that they are brought from international organizations into the academy where we can begin to evaluate those concepts that we will then teach to students," said Dr. Jaime Rossell, Deputy Director General for Religious Affairs, Ministry of Justice of Kingdom of Spain.

-In this regard, Kishan Manocha, senior adviser on religious freedom and beliefs of the Organization for Security and Cooperation in Europe (OSCE) Human Rights Department, has stated that religious freedom must be ensured because it is "a vital principle".
+Dr. Kishan Manocha, senior adviser on religious freedom and beliefs of the Organization for Security and Cooperation in Europe (OSCE) Human Rights Department, stated that religious freedom must be ensured because it is "a vital principle".
 In particular, he recalled that when they held the OSCE Security Conference in 1975, they pledged to uphold this right.